 Regular and punctual class and laboratory attendance is expected of all students.
 If attendance or compliance with other course policies is unsatisfactory, the instructor may withdraw students from the class.
 Instructor Policy:

 This course emphasizes theoretical and practical aspects of communication, thus, it is important that you attend all class sessions.
 Attendance will be taken daily.
-Students who are absent more than 5 classes (excused or unexcused) will fail the course.
+Students who are absent more than 4 classes (excused or unexcused) will fail the course.
 You are expected to arrive to class on time and remain for the entire period.
-Arriving late (more than 15 minutes) or leaving more than 30 minutes early constitutes one absence.
-There is an additional attendance policy for speeches.
-See below.
+Arriving late (more than 15 minutes) or leaving more than 15 minutes early constitutes one absence.

-Withdrawal Policy:
+Withdrawal/Incompletes: